deckardai/dcode/README.md

 # dcode://

-This repo describes and implements a url scheme to share code.
+This repo describes and implements a URL scheme to share code.

 # Link-to-code